swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

   stripping should be the default; good formatting should be the rule, not the exception.
 Ruby 2.3 marks its heredocs with a `~` if indentation should be stripped.

-* **Stripping indentation to match the depth of the least indented line**: Instead of removing indentation to match the end delimiter, you remove indentation to match the least indented line of the string itself.
-The issue here is that, if all lines in a string should be indented, you can't use indentation stripping.
+* **Stripping indentation to match the depth of the least indented line**: Already described in detail.
 Ruby 2.3 does this with its heredocs, and Python's `dedent` function also implements this behavior.

 * **Stripping a common prefix from lines with partially matching indentation**: For instance, if the delimiter line had four spaces, and an earlier line had two spaces and a tab, we would remove